ING Groep NV Takes $389,000 Position in Federal Realty Investment Trust (NYSE:FRT)

 ING Groep NV acquired a new stake in Federal Realty Investment Trust (NYSE:FRT) in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor acquired 4,566 shares of the real estate investment trust’s stock, valued at approximately $389,000.

-Other hedge funds have also recently bought and sold shares of the company.
-Handelsbanken Fonder AB boosted its holdings in shares of Federal Realty Investment Trust by 11.1% in the third quarter.
-Handelsbanken Fonder AB now owns 17,944 shares of the real estate investment trust’s stock valued at $1,318,000 after acquiring an additional 1,800 shares during the period.
-SG Americas Securities LLC lifted its holdings in shares of Federal Realty Investment Trust by 165.2% during the third quarter.
-SG Americas Securities LLC now owns 15,178 shares of the real estate investment trust’s stock worth $1,115,000 after purchasing an additional 9,455 shares during the period.
-TD Asset Management Inc. lifted its holdings in shares of Federal Realty Investment Trust by 39.2% during the third quarter.
-TD Asset Management Inc. now owns 19,587 shares of the real estate investment trust’s stock worth $1,438,000 after purchasing an additional 5,519 shares during the period.
-Retirement Systems of Alabama lifted its holdings in shares of Federal Realty Investment Trust by 84.7% during the fourth quarter.
-Retirement Systems of Alabama now owns 51,238 shares of the real estate investment trust’s stock worth $4,361,000 after purchasing an additional 23,496 shares during the period.
-Finally, Loudon Investment Management LLC lifted its holdings in shares of Federal Realty Investment Trust by 90.6% during the fourth quarter.
-Loudon Investment Management LLC now owns 12,020 shares of the real estate investment trust’s stock worth $1,023,000 after purchasing an additional 5,715 shares during the period.
-86.54% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently modified their holdings of FRT.
+Planned Solutions Inc. acquired a new stake in shares of Federal Realty Investment Trust during the fourth quarter worth $34,000.
+Signaturefd LLC lifted its holdings in shares of Federal Realty Investment Trust by 132.6% during the fourth quarter.
+Signaturefd LLC now owns 442 shares of the real estate investment trust’s stock worth $38,000 after purchasing an additional 252 shares during the period.
+IFP Advisors Inc lifted its holdings in shares of Federal Realty Investment Trust by 74.2% during the fourth quarter.
+IFP Advisors Inc now owns 507 shares of the real estate investment trust’s stock worth $43,000 after purchasing an additional 216 shares during the period.
+International Assets Investment Management LLC acquired a new stake in shares of Federal Realty Investment Trust during the fourth quarter worth $59,000.
+Finally, Fifth Third Bancorp lifted its holdings in shares of Federal Realty Investment Trust by 17.0% during the third quarter.
+Fifth Third Bancorp now owns 977 shares of the real estate investment trust’s stock worth $72,000 after purchasing an additional 142 shares during the period.
+86.54% of the stock is owned by hedge funds and other institutional investors.

 Shares of FRT stock opened at $110.37 on Friday.
 Federal Realty Investment Trust has a fifty-two week low of $64.11 and a fifty-two week high of $110.61.
 The stock has a market cap of $8.47 billion, a P/E ratio of 47.57, a P/E/G ratio of 1.85 and a beta of 1.07.
 The business has a fifty day simple moving average of $97.32 and a 200-day simple moving average of $86.02.
 The company has a quick ratio of 3.86, a current ratio of 3.86 and a debt-to-equity ratio of 2.01.